bolducke/bolducke.github.io/_posts/2023-05-28-design_takeaway_ecsarchetype.md

 [source code](https://github.com/bolducke/OOBC)

 For my breakout game, I wanted to explore different architectural designs and stay away from OOP.
-I intentionally overcomplicated my project to identify more easily the potential "pain point".
+I intentionally overcomplicated my project to identify more easily the potential "pain point" from such design that are harder to detect from "synthetic" test case.

 ## Close Set / Open Set Mindset

 My mindset was to change my perspective from an "open-set" to a "close-set" problem.
 It's very hard to successfully create a *future-proof* project/library.
-A good *real-life* example is Vulkan with their API where they recently *backed down* from their original API (proposed in 2012) because most people, in the game dev. community, were unsatisfied.
+A good *real-life* example is Vulkan with their API where they recently *backed down* from their original API (proposed in 2016) because most people, in the game dev. community, were unsatisfied.

-In that regard, I used an approach where I try the simpler approach responding to the direct need.
-I force myself to solve it with the given constraints and only to add feature if necessary.
-I find myself being way more efficient.
+In that regard, by having an "close-set" mentality, I went for the simplest approach that I came up.
+In small time frame, I was able to build something way more efficiently than before.

-### ECS Coupling
+## ECS Coupling

 ECS-like architecture is a great way to make your code more modular while not compromising too much on performance.
-However, Pure ECS make it harder to apply when systems are coupled/related (which happen all the time).
+However, Pure ECS can be a little janky when systems are coupled/related (which happen all the time).
 This is an issue on its own.
 (There is multiple blog post on the matter on the internet).
 In practice, it involves dealing with events, callbacks, and dynamic components.
 Even for entities, it can be a little overwhelming (See (https://skypjack.github.io/2019-06-25-ecs-baf-part-4/)).

 #### Systems
-Instead, I went for a "simpler" approach where each system gathers information through their process, and then, in the main loop, you intertwine those pieces of information "manually".
-As the developper of my project, I find it easier to make the systems interact together.
+Instead, I went, again, for a "simpler" approach where each system gathers information through their process, and then, in the main loop, you intertwine those pieces of information "manually".
+As a developper, I find it easier to make the systems interact together than to rely on "black-box" framework.

 #### Entity
 I went for a pointer/index-based approach that references each entity internally through a tree-like data structure as mentioned in the blog post of Skypjack.